 For high school students (grades 9-12), certain privileges may be granted for cell phones and/or personal music listening devices, specifically where and when the devices may be used.
 HS students may use their personal devices before/after school, during lunch, and between periods (subject to tardy consequences if late to class).
+Cell phones should never be used in the classroom setting or during scheduled class time, including restroom breaks.
 Students are not to make phone calls during the school day from a personal device.
+Use of ear buds/headphones are not permitted during passing periods (in hallways, at lockers, in restrooms, etc).
+Taking videos/pictures of students/staff is not permitted at school.
 Any additional exceptions will be outlined in class meetings/orientations.
-Uses of ear buds/headphones are not permitted during passing periods (in hallways, at lockers, in restrooms, etc).
 With privilege comes responsibility; therefore, remember that privileges can be taken away (individually or school-wide).